Domus Aurea in Rome

 Yes, many parking spaces for people with disabilities are available near the Colosseum.
 It’s recommended that you check availability and regulations before arrival.

 The Colosseum provides additional services, such as audio guides with accessibility features and staff assistance upon request.
-Upon arrival, you will need to contact visitor services for specific inquiries or arrangements.
+Upon arrival, you must contact visitor services for specific inquiries or arrangements.

 On average, you can spend about 1.5 to 2 hours exploring the Colosseum, including the amphitheater and exhibitions.
 Plan additional time if you intend to visit the Roman Forum and Palatine Hill with the same ticket.

 Large bags, backpacks, and suitcases are checked at the security checkpoint before entering the Colosseum.
-To enter the monument faster, consider bringing only the necessary essentials.
+Consider bringing only the necessary essentials to enter the monument faster.

 Yes, there are souvenir shops near the Colosseum where you can purchase various items, including replicas, books, and ancient Roman-themed gifts.